 The forest entry gates open early in the morning, a little before daybreak.
 We had to pass through 2 gates to reach the core zone of the tiger reserve.
 Before entering into the buffer zone, we had to get verified with the permits and documents at Navegaon Gate for the entry.
 We arrived much earlier than the normal time.
 It was pitch dark and 2 street lights installed―one at office building and another at entry gate―were the only source of light.
 We could hear the chirping of Crickets (night dwellers) and also the Nightjars calling from the far distance.
 The tree under which we waited for the gates to open, was illuminated by the street light and the wild fruits―size of a berry―had created an illusion of a large cluster of stars right above us.

-We continued on the same path and nearly 300 meters from the lake ahead, crossing a small ridge which further cuts through a small ravine―densely wooded by the trees and shrubs―formed by the stream of water called “Panchdhara”.
-There is a Forest Rest House on another ridge, facing us, above the ravine.
+We continued on the same path and nearly 300 meters from the lake ahead, crossing a small ascent on the route which further cuts through a large gully―densely wooded by the trees and shrubs―formed by the stream of water called “Panchdhara”.
+There is a Forest Rest House on the hill, facing us, above the gully.
 Our guide Vilasmama told us, he saw a tiger previous evening in Panchdhara, which later realized as the area’s resident male Matkasur.
 We anxiously stopped close by, crossing the parched stream and waited to receive any signals/sounds coming from the ravine.

 Going towards Yenbudi, along the path we saw some activity on the ground.
-There was a fallen tree with wide spread branches and on one of its branch, was a beautiful bird called Navrang – An Indian Pitta.
+There was a fallen tree with widespread branches and on one of its branch, was a beautiful bird called Navrang – An Indian Pitta.
 Navrang is “not-so-common” bird to see and is mostly seen in the scrub jungles or densely wooded lands.
 One can see 9 different shades of colors on this bird hence called “Nav-rang” literally means 9 colors.
-This is a small sized bird with strong legs, stout beak and short tail.
+This is a small-sized bird with strong legs, stout beak and a short tail.
 Mostly forages on insects on the fallen leaves.